• Skip to primary navigation

 • Use your hands to crumble tofu into food processor in chunks.
 Then add the remaining ingredients.

 • Process at a low speed until everything is evenly incorporated.
-Stop once to scrape down the sides, so that all of the ingredients get mixed into the ricotta.
-You want the texture to be crumbly, not smooth.
-So don't over process.
-Time will vary depending on your food processor.
-However, you'll likely only need about 30 seconds.
+Stop once or twice to scrape down the sides, so that all of the ingredients get mixed into the ricotta.
+The texture doesn't need to be perfectly smooth.

 Notes